GreenAI-Uppa/AIPowerMeter/docsrc/README.md

 - commit and push `docsrc` and `docs`

-The documentation will be available [on line](https://greenai-uppa.github.io/IAPowerMeter/)
+And the documentation will be available on the [github page](https://greenai-uppa.github.io/IAPowerMeter/)

 ### Tips

-Add the docstring from the library
+Use autodoc to add the docstrings, for instance:
 ```
 .. autofunction:: deep_learning_power_measure.power_measure.experiment.Experiment
 ```